-Litigation Funding in Scotland - With Robert Milligan QC
+Litigation Funding in Scotland - With Robert Milligan KC

 Implementing the recommendations of the Taylor Report of 2013, the Act introduces Damages Based Agreements, Qualified One Way Cost Shifting and a new opt in procedure for group litigation.

-This live broadcast session will provide an essential analysis of how this will affect practitioners.
+This live session will provide an essential analysis of how this will affect practitioners.

 What You Will Learn